miker704/Strife/patch_V5_notes.md

 - Allow a url parser, anaylze if a text matches a url and provide a small modal/ component to wrap out send link if possible.
 - Allow url parser to embed youtube videos.
+- Display edit, read status for messages.
+- Allow dmMessages to be part of a server where the relationship is a server invite.

 ### General/Util